LinusDietz/QualityReview/README.md

 # QualityReview

-A Gradle tool for Java learners to improve the code quality.
+A Gradle tool for Java learners to improve code quality.

 ## Usage

 Using `gradle qualityReview` all Java files in the `src` directory are checked using [checkstyle](http://checkstyle.sourceforge.net), [PMD](https://pmd.github.io) and [FindBugs](http://findbugs.sourceforge.net) for code smells and potential bugs.
 The checks are a subset of the tools' rules to make them more appropriate for educational purposes.

-All reports are collected in the reports directory.
+All reports are collected in the `reports` directory.

 ## License